iiii4966/django-test/README.md

     ```sh
     https://python-poetry.org/docs/
     ```
-    - after install, set the below on the bash or zsh and so on
+    - after install, set the below on the .bashrc or .zshrc and so on
     ```sh
     plugins=(
         ...